twangodev/cca/docs/senior-bible/israel-and-palestine-reflection.md

 6. Respond to the following quote, "Despair is the luxury of the privileged."
 What does this mean to you?
 How do you hold hope and solidarity?

 ## Response
-Sure, here's a more concise response to each of your questions:

 1. I know the conflict has been a historical issue, which was intertwined with religious and nationalistic claims to the territory.
 However, I don't really know too much about the details of why and what the conflict is specifically about.
 2. I found this article slightly saddening, but it also allowed me to develop a more informed perspective about this conflict.
 I don't think I'm necessarily overwhelmed - rather more intrigued/understanding.
 3. It's crucial to approach the Israel-Palestine conflict with nuance.
 Encouraging a broader understanding of both sides' historical and present contexts can promote more holistic solutions and mutual respect.